 Hosts and Community Contacts are also provided an honorarium per placement week.

 We're in need of Hosts and Community Contacts who have a range of knowledge of local community activities and can provide orientation information to Scholars.

 Hosts and Community Contacts must reside in a RA2-5 location and undertake a Police Check to be able to participate in the JFPP.

 How to Apply?

-If you wish to be a Host or Community Contact, you need to complete the Host and Community Contact Registration Form.
+If you wish to become a Host or Community Contact, you need to complete the Host and Community Contact Registration Form.

 Click Apply Now to download the Host and Community Contact Registration Form and forward the completed form to the JFPP Team.